dovahcrow/rust-apex/README.md

 rust-apex
 ========

-Rust support for apex, letting you run rust on AWS Lambda without pain!
+This library provides Rust support for apex, letting you run rust on AWS Lambda without pain!

-Please refer to [apex-example](https://github.com/apex/apex/tree/master/_examples/rust) for a complete example with apex configuration.

-More running examples can be found in `examples` directory.

-## minimal scaffold
+A example with apex configuration for quick start can be found at [apex-example](https://github.com/apex/apex/tree/master/_examples/rust) .

+Here is a simple example for minimal scaffold:
 ```rust
 extern crate failure;
 #[macro_use]